DNC chair calls for ‘recanvass’ of Iowa results after delays

-WASHINGTON (AP) — The chairman of the Democratic National Committee on Thursday called for a “recanvass” of the results of the Iowa caucuses, saying it was needed to “assure public confidence” after three days of technical issues and delays.
+WASHINGTON (AP) — The chairman of the Democratic National Committee has called for a “recanvass” of the results of the Iowa caucuses, saying it was needed to “assure public confidence” after three days of technical issues and delays.

 ”Enough is enough,” party leader Tom Perez wrote on Twitter.

-Note: This story has been corrected to show that Iowa’s state auditor is named Rob Sand, not Rob Sands.